Law enforcement in Belgium: Police ranks

 The Federal Police does not have a hierarchical relationship with the local police.
 Instead, there is a functional connection between the two entities.
 Both the Federal Police and local police are built up hierarchically, with the same ranks.

 The rank insignia are rectangular plates that are worn on the left pocket flap of the uniform shirt, fleece, sweater, jacket, coat and/or bulletproof vest.
 On the right side pocket flap, a similar plate is worn, displaying the officer's name and a separating line with underneath the name of the force and/or unit the officer belongs to.
 In some cases (mostly commissioned officers) the function is displayed (e.g. "Commissioner-General").
 Both plates have stylized lines on the outer corners depicting the force to which the police operative belongs.
 The lines are orange/red for the Federal Police; light blue for local police; and silver or gold for personnel of the General Inspection (depending on the rank of the personnel member).

 The colour of the rank insignia and the officer's name, function/unit/force depends on the cadre the officer belongs to.
 Silver insignia and letters are used for all auxiliary, base and middle ranks (up to Chief Inspector), gold is used for all officer ranks.

+Belgium

 Rank markings on helmets

 When performing public order maintenance operations (e.g. demonstrations and riots), police personnel wear a helmet in situations with increased risk of violence.
 The helmets are white because that colour is easier to spot by cameras and police helicopters.
 The helmet is plain white for inspectors (rank equivalent to police officer/constable) who function as section members during public order operations.
 Chief-inspectors (who function as section chiefs) wear white helmets with one blue stripe running from back to front.
 Commissioners and chief-commissioners (who function as platoon commanders or even squadron commanders and group commanders) have two blue stripes.